jbaron/cats/README.md

 - Support for refactoring and smart navigation.
 - TypeScript compilation to JavaScript.
 - Validation of the source code while you are typing.
-- Lint support for TypeScript and JavaScript.
+- Linter support for TypeScript and JavaScript.
+- Generate API documentation based on the comments in the source code.
 - Editing features like folding and indentation.
 - Running your application from within IDE and using the WebKit debugger to debug.
 - Support for external build systems like Grunt, Jake and Makefiles.